-This is the first in a three-part blog series on principles, ideas, and implementation considerations essential to ensuring that development investments that are part of COVID-19 relief and recovery set the stage for thriving rural communities and a more distributed, inclusive economy.
+This is the first in a two-part blog series on principles, ideas, and implementation considerations essential to ensuring that development investments that are part of COVID-19 relief and recovery set the stage for thriving rural communities and a more distributed, inclusive economy.

 The COVID-19 crisis is testing America’s resilience.
 The rapidly accelerating economic fallout makes concrete the risks for a national economy built on the success of just a few key economic centers.
 When the nation turns to the work of recovery, our goal must be to expand the number and breadth of healthy communities, jump-starting a more equitable and diverse landscape of resilient local and regional economies.
 The relief funds already allocated and being contemplated by Congress must be designed to enable every community to thrive.